-About me...My name is Gianfranco.
-I was born in Val D'Or, a small Canadian town in Northern Quebec.
-My parents, of Italian origin, immigrated to Canada in the fifties.
-At that time, my father, like so many European refugees found employment away from large urban areas.
-He worked as an elevator shaft operator in one of Val d'Or's gold mines.
-My parents were from Pula which is in Croatia near Trieste.
-The Italian Pula before the Second World War was in the Province of Istria.
-We were a happy family.
-As kids, my sister, little brother and I played in our back yard or in the nearby forest: Winters in the snow and Summers enjoying the sun and playing hide and go seek.
-I was a lively little boy always running all over the place and getting lost in the woods several times.
-As employment in that region was scarse, our family later moved to Montreal where we settled in.
-My dad found himself a new job, found us a new home, new school, etc. My parents worked hard, my mother raising three kids and taking care of the house and my dad sometimes working two jobs at a time.
-At least we were good kids, well behaved and we even went to mass on Sundays.
+My name is Gianfranco.
+I was born in Val D'Or in northern Quebec, Canada.
+My parents who were of Italian origin emigrated to Canada in 1951.
+At that time, my father like so many other European refugees found employment away from large urban areas.
+In Val D'Or he worked in one of the gold mines as an elevator shaft operator during the night shift.
+My parents were born in Pula which is in Croatia, near Trieste.
+The Italian Pula before WWII was in the province of Istria.
+In Canada, we were a happy family.
+As kids, my sister, little brother and I played in our backyard or in the nearby park: winters in the snow and summers enjoying the sun.
+I was a lively little boy, always running all over the place and getting lost in the woods several times.
+As employment in that region was scarce, we later moved to Montreal where my dad found new work, found us a new home, a new school, etc. My parents worked hard, my mother raising three kids and taking care of our home and my dad sometimes working two jobs at a time.
+At least we were good kids, well behaved and even went to Sunday Mass.
 My dad loved to entertain.
-He would sing to us while playing the guitar, the accordeon, the keyboard or the violin.
-He also found time to teach me how to play Chess and Checkers.
+He would sing to us while playing either the guitar, the accordion, the keyboard or the violin.
+He also found time to teach me to play chess and checkers.
 As a teenager, I played baseball, touch football and rode my bike with friends.
-I also played batminton with my sister.
-In Winter, it was ice skating.
-Electronics began in High School.
-It was great, I became the TV and radio repairman of family and friends.
-Took Tai Chi lessons while in College and really mastered that graceful art.
-My younger brother who turned out to be an awsome mechanics, showed me a few tricks and I got to ride with him on his Harley Davidson bike.
-I love music and this was the disco area so my brother and I went to electronic stores where I bought my first cassette recorder and mixer.
-I really got involved as an amateur discjockey and I loved to go dancing with my friends at the discos.
-My first computer was the Commodore 64.
-At that time, it was the best one around.
-The time came where I applied for a government grant which was accepted.
-I later walked out from CDI holding a Computer Programmer Analyst Certificate.
-Last updated: Monday August 6, 2018.
+I also played badminton with my sister.
+In winter, it was ice skating.
+Electronics began in high school and it was great.
+I became the TV and radio repairman of family and friends.
+Took Tai Chi lessons while in college and really mastered that graceful art.
+My younger brother who turned out to be an awesome mechanic, showed me a few tricks and I got to ride with him on his Harley-Davidson.
+I love music and this was the disco era.
+My brother and I went to electronic stores and I bought my first cassette recorder and mixer.
+I got involved as an amateur disc jockey and I loved to go dancing with my friends.
+My first computer was the Commodore 64 and it was the best one around.
+The time came when I applied for a government grant and it was accepted.
+Later, I walked away from CDI with a Computer Programmer Analyst Certificate.